danilwhale/sharpcraft/README.md

 - [x] find out why chunks go black sometimes
 - [x] refactor code a lot
 - [x] make GitHub actions work (build for linux and windows)

+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT